Iieitaimus/work/README.md

 > JSON Schema validation for Human 👨‍🎤aa a
-Main goal of this library is to provide relevant error messages like the following:a aaaaa
+Main goal of this library is to provide relevant error messages like the following:aa aaaaa
 <p align="center">
   <img src="media/screenshot.svg">